HizurosWoWAddOns/LibDropDownMenu/README.md

 ![Sponsors](https://img.shields.io/github/sponsors/HizurosWoWAddOns?logo=github&style=flat-square)

 ## Description
-This is a converted version of Blizzards UIDropDownMenu from WoW Retail 9.0.5.37893 into a library accessable by LibStub.\
+This is a converted version of Blizzards UIDropDownMenu from WoW Retail into a library accessable by LibStub.
+I update it from time to time to current retail version.\

-\
+**XML Errors in Retail**
-Since Blizzards new xml error handling it is a problem to use xml templates in libraries.
-I've converted the templates into lua functions.
+*Since Blizzards new xml error handling it is a problem to use xml templates in libraries.
+I've converted the templates into lua functions.*

 ## The XML templates are converted into lua functions
 ```